Dan Johnson (baseball): Tampa Bay Rays

-Yokohama Baystars
+Yokohama BayStars

-Johnson signed a one-year contract for $1.2 million with the Yokohama Bay Stars of the Japanese Central League where he batted .215 in the 2009 season.
+On January 10, 2009, Johnson signed a one-year, $1.2 million contract with the Yokohama DeNA BayStars of Nippon Professional Baseball.
+Johnson made 117 appearances for Yokohama, batting .215/.330/.462 with 24 home runs and 57 RBI.

-Back to Tampa Bay
+Tampa Bay Rays (second stint)

-On January 11, 2010, Johnson signed a 1-year $500,000 major league deal with the Tampa Bay Rays.
+On January 11, 2010, Johnson signed a one-year $500,000 major league contract with the Tampa Bay Rays.
 Johnson was called up from Durham to the Rays in August 2010.
 On August 28, he hit a walk-off home run in the 10th inning against the Boston Red Sox.
-He batted just below the Mendoza line for the 2010 season, with a .198 batting average.
-He had 23 RBIs, 22 hits in 111 at bats, 3 doubles, and 7 home runs.
+Johnson batted just below the Mendoza line for the 2010 season, with a .198 batting average.
+He had 23 RBI, 22 hits in 111 at-bats, three doubles, and seven home runs.

-On April 8, 2011, with the Rays trailing 7-6 against the Chicago White Sox and two men on, Johnson hit the first pitch from Matt Thornton off the top of the Miller Lite Bullpen Sports Bar fence for a three-run home run, which would later prove to be the game-winner as Tampa Bay beat Chicago 9-7.

-On May 20, 2011, Johnson was designated for assignment, and then recalled on September 14, 2011.

-On September 28, 2011, with the Rays tied with the Boston Red Sox in the American League wild card race in the final game of the season, Johnson hit a pinch-hit home run with two outs and two strikes in the bottom of the ninth inning to tie the game against the New York Yankees.
+On April 8, 2011, with the Rays trailing 7–6 against the Chicago White Sox and two men on, Johnson hit the first pitch from Matt Thornton off the top of the Miller Lite Bullpen Sports Bar fence for a three-run home run, which would later prove to be the game-winner as Tampa Bay beat Chicago 9–7.
+On May 20, Johnson was designated for assignment by the Rays; he was added back to the team's active roster on September 14.
+On September 28, with the Rays tied with the Boston Red Sox in the American League wild card race in the final game of the season, Johnson hit a pinch-hit home run with two outs and two strikes in the bottom of the ninth inning to tie the game against the New York Yankees.
 It was the first hit for Johnson since April 27.
 The Rays went on to win the game in extra innings, and coupled with a loss by the Red Sox, clinched the AL Wild Card.

 Johnson was honored by MLB for his Game 162 home run with the GIBBY (Greatness in Baseball Yearly) 2011 Moment of the Year Award This Year in Baseball Awards.
 Bill Chastain wrote, "Many baseball experts have called the final night of the 2011 season the best in baseball history."
 The seat at Tropicana Field in the right field corner where the home run ball landed (Section 140, Row T, Seat 10) is now colored white and known as the Dan Johnson seat.